Nap199I/Muay-thai-boxing-Cwmbran/testing.md

 ### CSS

-I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.
+I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate my CSS files.

-It's recommended to validate the live site if you only have a single CSS file using the deployed URL.
+Being as I only have a single CSS file I used the deployed URL to validate the CSS the link is below.
-This will give you a custom URL as well, which you can use on your testing documentation.
-It makes it easier to return back to the page to validate it again in the future.
-The URL will look something like this:

 - https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2FNap199I.github.io%2FMuay-thai-boxing-Cwmbran